 Vermont Energy Code Compliance Plan: Achieving 90% Compliance by 2017

-The Department of Public Service (PSD) developed a statewide Energy Code Compliance Plan (and Appendixes).
+The Department of Public Service (PSD) developed a statewide Energy Code Compliance Plan (and Plan Appendices).
 The Energy Code Compliance Plan (Plan) outlines a realistic approach for achieving 90 percent compliance with the new Residential and Commercial Energy Codes by February 1, 2017.
 The plan also addresses how to best implement on-going training related to Energy Code updates, unified Energy Code enforcement measures, and a process to evaluate and report annual rates of Energy Code compliance.

 The PSD retained expert contractors to develop the Plan and conduct a stakeholder process.
 The contractors' work included the following:

 - Research on current Energy Code compliance, training and enforcement programs in the U.S.

 - Development and administration of an on-line survey to solicit stakeholder input on the best and most practical method for achieving 90 percent Energy Code compliance by February 1, 2017.